asceide/linux-configs/README.md

 ## Coolio Packages and Programs

 superpaper - to set papes for each screen individually, kind of reminds me of display fusion.
-Install via pip, get at https://github.com/hhannine/superpaper
+Install via pip, get at https://github.com/hhannine/superpaper .
+Install the gnome extension TopIcons Plus if using superpaper with gnome (and if you unchecked the show help button)

+nautilus-open-any-terminal - Allows you to add an entry to the context menu in nautilus which will allow you to use another terminal within Nautilus.
+Install via pip, but use sudo glib-compile-schemas ~/.local/share/glib-2.0/schemas before using dconf-editor so it can appear there.

+jetbrains-toolbox - in /opt/, for all your ide needs.